Manufacturing Analytics Vendor Selection Checklist for 2026

 Phase Your AI Investment

-Do not select a platform primarily on AI features that you will not use for 12–18 months.
-Select on the quality of core analytics (OEE, downtime, quality) and the AI capability available today.
-Platforms that deliver excellent descriptive and diagnostic analytics are the ones that will have the production data quality needed to make AI features valuable when you are ready for them.
+Do not select primarily on AI features you will not use for 12–18 months.
+Select on the quality of core analytics today.
+Excellent descriptive analytics are the foundation that makes AI features valuable later.

 Area 4